opsschool/curriculum/sysadmin_101.rst

 to order a book on a site like Amazon.com, post a status on Facebook, or research a topic in a literary journal database.

-These backends can be big, and have a many considerations behind their design.
+These backends can be big, and have many considerations behind their design.

 .. _whats-developer-rachel: